-As we get ready for the HSE Royals and Fishers Tigers teams (both undefeated this season) to kick off Friday at Reynolds Tiger Stadium at 7 p.m. (get your tickets here!), meet the head coaches behind the Mudsock football teams, Coach Curt Funk of FHS and Coach Michael Kelly of HSE.
-Between the two, they have a combined 34 years of coaching and teaching experience, and a passion for the game, as well as for their players.
+As we get ready for the teams to kick off postseason play in the IHSAA State Tournament tonight, meet the head coaches, Coach Curt Funk of FHS and Coach Michael Kelly of HSE.
+Between the two, they have a combined 36 years of coaching and teaching experience.

 Fishers High School’s Coach Funk